What is Azure Virtual WAN?

 - A Failed status indicates failure during instantiation.
 In order to instantiate or reset the router, you can locate the Reset Router option by navigating to the virtual hub Overview page in the Azure portal.

 Every virtual hub router supports an aggregate throughput up to 50 Gbps.
-Connectivity between the virtual network connections assumes a total of 2000 VM workload across all VNets in a virtual WAN.
+Connectivity between the virtual network connections assumes a total of 2000 VM workload across all VNets connected to a single virtual Hub.

 Transit connectivity between VPN and ExpressRoute

 Virtual WAN allows transit connectivity between VPN and ExpressRoute.
 This implies that VPN-connected sites or remote users can communicate with ExpressRoute-connected sites.
-There is also an implicit assumption that the Branch-to-branch flag is enabled.
-This flag can be located in the Azure Virtual WAN settings in the Azure portal.
+There is also an implicit assumption that the Branch-to-branch flag is enabled and BGP is supported in VPN and ExpressRoute connections.
+This flag can be located in the Azure Virtual WAN settings in Azure portal.
 All route management is provided by the virtual hub router, which also enables transit connectivity between virtual networks.